-Objective: By 2014, develop the measurement science to (1) allow prediction of peak heat release rate for a wide range of upholstered cushions based on the component properties of materials used in their construction (2) characterize fire losses due to flaming residential upholstered furniture, (3) maintain a standard for reducing ignition by cigarettes, and (4) develop a standard for the effectiveness of fire blocking barrier fabrics, and (5) improve the understanding of smoldering in RUF and transition to flaming.
+Objective: By 20152, to develop the measurement science to (1) enable predicting the peak heat release rate of upholstered cushions based on the material properties of the components used in their construction (2) quantify fire losses due to flaming residential upholstered furniture (RUF), (3) maintain a standard for reducing RUF ignition by cigarettes, (4) quantify the effectiveness of fire blocking barrier fabrics, and (5) improve the understanding of smoldering in RUF and transition to flaming.

-The new technical idea is to develop capabilities to address various aspects of the fire behavior of RUF and then combine these approaches to form the required tool.
-The validity of this approach will be demonstrated in this project by applying it to the fire behavior of upholstered cushions, an important subcomponent of RUF.
+The new technical idea is to develop capabilities to understand various aspects of the fire behavior of RUF and then combine these approaches to form the required tool.
+The validity of this approach will be demonstrated in the current project by applying it to the fire behavior of upholstered cushions, an important subcomponent of RUF.
 An approach will be developed to predict the maximum heat release rate of upholstered seat cushions constructed from a wide range of materials characterized by carefully chosen small-scale laboratory tests.
-The project is in direct alignment with the strategic roadmap on innovative fire protection.
+The project is in direct alignment with the strategic roadmap on innovative fire protection8.

-W. M. Pitts, Quantifying the Contribution of Flaming Residential Upholstered Furniture to Fire Losses in the United States, NIST Technical Note, to appear.
+W. M. Pitts, Quantifying the Contribution of Flaming Residential Upholstered Furniture to Fire Losses in the United States, NIST Technical Note, NIST TN

 NIST Special Publication 1130, Reduced Risk of Fire in Buildings and Communities: A Strategic Roadmap to Prioritize and Guide Research, April 2012.

 USFA National Workshop on Changing Severity of Home Fires, Maryland Fire and Rescue Institute, December 11-12, 2012.

 UL 2013 Furniture Flammability / Human Health Summit, Atlanta, GA, April 15-17, 2013.